SouthFACT/landsatfact-sql/functions.md

   RETURNS boolean AS
 ```
 **requires**
-* aoi_id::integer unique id for the aoi alert
+* aoi_id integer unique id for the aoi alert
-* user_id::character varying (30) the user id for the aoi alert from drupal
+* user_id character varying (30) the user id for the aoi alert from drupal

 **returns**
 * True if succeeds and false if fails